 As summer comes to a close, I’m desperately trying to enjoy the last of the colorful flowers growing outside my door.
 But even when summer starts to fade, I’ll still be able to enjoy a splash of color thanks to a bouquet of bright knit flowers!

 Knitted flowers are ideal for displaying all year long because they never wilt or need water.
 (If you have a black thumb like me, those are two huge advantages.)
-Whether your favorite flower is a poppy or a rose, there’s no shortage of knit flower patterns to choose from here on Bluprint.
+Whether your favorite flower is a poppy or a rose, there’s no shortage of knit flower patterns to choose from here on Craftsy.

 Turn these knit flowers into bouquets for home decor, or attach them to sweaters, totes and accessories for an extra embellishment.
 We definitely encourage mixing and matching!

-Photo via Bluprint member Natty-Knits
+Photo via Craftsy member Natty-Knits

 1. Winter Flowers

 This woolly flower gives off a warmth that you seriously need in the winter.
 If you’re having problems with the short rows in the pattern, be sure to check out Carol Feller’s free mini-class on Short Rows to help you work out the issues.